-Barefoot biscotti are crunchy, chewy cookies of Italian origin.
-They are typically baked with almonds and tastes great as an after-dinner snack or dessert.
+Biscotti are crunchy, chewy cookies of Italian origin.
+This is a guide to copying Barefoot Contessa’s biscotti recipe.
+Biscotti are typically baked with almonds and taste great as an after-dinner snack or dessert.
 If you find yourself craving the simple pleasure of a crispy, almondy, chocolate chip-like biscotti that stays soft and chewy, try our favorite Barefoot Contessa Biscotti recipe made with all-natural ingredients.

 This recipe only requires some basic, readily available pantry ingredients.
 And to save time, the dough is excellent to make ahead of time, freeze for later use, then bake just before serving.

 Try this versatile recipe for a light bite anytime.

 Barefoot Contessa Biscotti Recipe: